GrosSacASac/DOM99/readme.md

 You are ready to use DOM99 !

-Detailed explanations soon, see example in the Demo for now

 ##Demo file:

-Demo uses the transpiled dom99 file.
+Demoes use the transpiled dom99 file.
 (Tested with Firefox 47+ and Chrome 48+)

 [Basic demo](http://rawgit.com/GrosSacASac/DOM99/master/index.html)